 - Daddy DNA Test: A pivotal part of the plot.
-If the baby turns out to be Burgess' then he'll take it from its' mother, killing everyone in his way to get to it.
-And it is.
+Burgess doesn't even wait for the kid to be born, instead forcibly taking a sample of amniotic fluid.
+If the baby turns out to be Burgess's then he'll take it from its mother, killing everyone in his way to get to it.
+And, of course, it is.

 - Geeky Turn-On: Mal fanboys out a bit over Nandi's collection of antique weaponry.
 Then, several drinks later ...Nandi: Oh, Mal, I've been waiting for you to kiss me ever since I showed you my guns.

 - Hooker with a Heart of Gold: A whole brothel of them, both male and female, with one exception.

 - It Can't Be Helped: Mal and Nandi agree that complications are undesirable, but often unavoidable.
 "Such is life."

 - The Mole: Chari, one of Nandi's whores.

 - Not in This for Your Revolution: Jayne doesn't give a crap about the whores and their problems, he just wants sex.